wemake-services/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/security.rst

 Dependencies
 ------------

-We use `uv <https://docs.astral.sh/uv/>`_ which ensures that all the dependencies hashes match during the installation process via the ``uv.lock`` file.
+We use `poetry <https://python-poetry.org/>`_ which ensures that all the dependencies hashes match during the installation process.
+Otherwise, the build will fail.
 So, it is almost impossible to replace an already existing package with a malicious one.